awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

    + **Launch template version** – This option is unavailable if the node group is deployed without a custom launch template\.
 You can only update the launch template version for a node group that has been deployed with a custom launch template\.
 Select the version that you want to update the node group to\.
 If your node group is configured with a custom AMI, then the version that you select must also specify an AMI\.
 When you upgrade to a newer version of your launch template, all of your nodes are recycled to match the new configuration of the launch template version specified\.

 1. For **Update strategy**, select one of the following options and then choose **Update**\.
    + **Rolling update** – This option respects the pod disruption budgets for your cluster\.
-Updates fail if there is a pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the pods that are running on this node group\.
+Updates fail if there's a pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the pods that are running on this node group\.
    + **Force update** – This option doesn't respect pod disruption budgets\.
 Updates occur regardless of pod disruption budget issues by forcing node restarts to occur\.

 ------